 the mind machine is dedicated to the latest research in applied neurosciences, physiological computing, neuroadaptive interfaces and human factors psychology.
 Each episode features a conversation with a different researcher about their work.
-Our discussions will focus on emerging technologies, such as: brain-computer interfaces, system automation, affective computing, wearable sensors and assistive technology.
 The conversations will cover technical aspects of the work as well as potential societal impacts.
 The podcast will present academic research in a way that is both informal and accessible for both professional and non-professional listeners.
-You can find the podcast at the iTunes Store here or via this link to Stitcher.
+You can find the podcast at the iTunes Store here or via this link to Stitcher

 If you’d like to know more about Thorsten and his work, you can find his google scholar profile here.
 Early in the conversation we talked about the influence of role-playing games and early imagination on later research, Thorsten mentioned two games in particular, Shadowrun and Battletech.
 Thorsten also talked about his work integrating eye movements with BCI, this an older paper on that topic and a more recent one where a hands-free version of Tetris was created.